KaiBot3000/dotfiles/README.md

 - [all] .gitignore: don't forget what to forget
 - [all] sublime-settings: spaces, always and forever
 - [all] KaiStyle.terminal: preferences for the leet codez
+- [mailchimp] kaiReadme: [WIP] personal readme for sharing with new teammates

 ## Batteries not included (other stuff I like to have):